DnFreddie/Notes/content/posts/systemd.md

 ```

+- ***Target types***
+    - Service units: These represent system services.
+    - Target units: These are used to group units and act as synchronization points during boot-up.
+    - Device units: These represent devices in the system.
+    - Mount units: These define mount points for file systems.
+    - Socket units: These represent inter-process communication sockets.
+    - Timer units: These define timer-based activation of other units.
+    - Path units: These trigger activation of other units based on file system events.
+    - Snapshot units: These are used to save the state of the systemd manager.

 - Last state is **multi-user.target**

-u can move between the targets
+`u can move between the targets`

+***!!This will rollback to a given target!!**
 ```bash
 systemctl isolate sysinit.target
 ```

-This will rollback to a given target
 ### Systemd procedures

 >[!bug] Always execute the systemctl daemon-reload command